 Fabric adds a lot to a room – the type, color, print, amount, weight, etc. There are several questions you must keep in mind when choosing materials.
 First is the practicality that we just discussed.

 If you need something to keep heat in, then you’ll need to use either heavier fabrics or waffle-weave thermal shades.
-If you need something to filter light or provide minimal privacy, then you’ll need to use a blind, shade, sheers, or lace.
+If you need something to filter light or provide minimal privacy, then you’ll need to use a blind, shade, sheers, lace or some of the best zebra blinds.
 Legacy Service has a few examples to give you some ideas.
 Then just use your personal tastes as far as colors and fabrics.